DatashareNetwork: A Decentralized Privacy-Preserving Search Engine for Investigative Journalists: Privacy-Preserving Messaging

 {\textsf{PH.SendRaw}\xspace} {\textsf{PH.\-Recv\-Process}\xspace} {\textsf{PH.Monitor}\xspace} {\textsf{PH.Cover}\xspace} {\textsf{PH.HiddenSend}\xspace}

 \para{Pigeonhole} The pigeonhole consists of a large number of one-time-use mailboxes.
-Journalists use the pigeonhole to send and receive replies to search-queries and conversation messages.
-Journalist call \phsendraw (Protocol~\ref{prot:ph:sendraw}) to send query replies, and use the asynchronous process \phrecvproc (Protocol~\ref{prot:ph:recvproc}) to retrieve incoming query replies and conversation messages.
+Journalists use the pigeonhole to send and receive replies to search queries and to conversation messages.
+Journalists use the method \phsendraw (Protocol~\ref{prot:ph:sendraw}) to send query replies; and the asynchronous process \phrecvproc (Protocol~\ref{prot:ph:recvproc}) to retrieve incoming query replies and conversation messages.
 Journalists use \phmonitor (Protocol~\ref{prot:ph:monitor}) to receive notifications of new messages from the pigeonhole and to trigger \phrecvproc.
 Journalists are expected to connect to the system several times a week (see Section~\ref{sec:system:requirements}).
 In agreement with ICIJ, we decided that the pigeonhole will delete messages older than $7$ days.

-Journalists are likely to initiate a conversation after receiving a successful match.
-To hide this event we ensure that the \emph{sending of conversation messages is unobservable} (see Definition~\ref{def:unobservability}): the server cannot determine whether a user sends a conversation message or not.
-This hides whether a conversation happens, which in turn hides whether the search revealed a match or not.
-To ensure unobservability of conversation messages, journalists run \phcover (Protocol~\ref{prot:ph:cover}) to send cover messages at a constant Poisson rate to \emph{every} other journalist.
+Journalists may initiate a conversation after receiving a successful match.
+To hide this event, we ensure that the \emph{sending of conversation messages is unobservable}: the server cannot determine whether a journalist sends a conversation message or not (see Definition~\ref{def:unobservability}).
+This hides whether a conversation occurred, and therefore whether the search revealed a match or not.
+To ensure unobservability of conversation messages, journalists run \phcover (Protocol~\ref{prot:ph:cover}) to send cover messages at a constant Poisson rate to \emph{every} journalist.
 To send a conversation message, it suffices to replace one of the cover messages with the real message (see \phsendhidden, Protocol~\ref{prot:ph:sendhidden}).

 {\textsf{AE}\xspace} {\textsf{\authenc.enc}} {\textsf{\authenc.dec}}